Skip to content

 chmod u+x spotter.run

-While the installer is downloading, you can check where your host has suffucient free space.
+While the installer is downloading, you can check where your host has sufficient free space.
 Find a path in your filesystem which has sufficient free space for installation and take note, as the installer will ask you for this location later in the process.

 df -h